My Research

 Currently, I’m working on cleaning and documenting the package in preparation for publication on CRAN.
-Beyond that, we’re planning a series of side studies to evaluate its use cases, especially in statistical and mathematical education.
-I’m particularly excited about exploring how youDrawItR can enhance student engagement and conceptual understanding when learning to interpret graphs.
+I’m also looking at its potential to become a ggplot2 extension, as we believe that the easier it is to use, the more likely it is that people will actually use it.
+Beyond that, we’re considering planning a series of side studies to evaluate its use cases, especially in statistical and mathematical education.
+I’m particularly excited about exploring how youdrawitR can enhance student engagement and conceptual understanding when learning to interpret graphs.

 Skills Learned from This Experience: